roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 	projectAnnotations
 ])

-// setup visual testing but no post-test image snapshot vis.presets.manual()
+// setup visual testing but no post-test image snapshot support vis.presets.manual()

+// setup visual testing with post-test image snapshot support.
+// use `setAutoSnapshotOptions()` in your test to enable it. vis.presets.enable()

-// capture image snapshot at the end of each test and story with `snapshot` tag vis.presets.auto()
+// capture image snapshot at the end of each test and story with `snapshot` tag
+// Note: starting in 1.0.0, the `snapshot` tag will be automatically added. vis.presets.auto()

 // capture image snapshot at the end of each test and story with `snapshot` tag